 The Coach House (SE)

-A beautifully restored, 400 year old traditional Norfolk cottage in the village of Sedgeford, just three miles from the lovely North Norfolk coast.
+Woodpecker Cottage is a beautifully restored, 400 year old traditional Norfolk cottage in the village of Sedgeford, just three miles from the coast.
 The cottage is furnished to a very high standard with every modern and stylish convenience, making this a wonderful home from home.

 A stylishly renovated two bedroom cottage in the attractive village of Sedgeford.
 The cosy and comfortable accommodation is just a couple of minutes away from the popular King William Pub with restaurant and only five minutes drive from lovely beaches.